On Burau representations at roots of unity: Braid group representations

 This gives $|u|=\left|\frac{\cos \alpha}{1+\cos\alpha}\right|$.
 Identifying one more term in the matrix of $Q(\sigma_2)$ yields the sign of $u$.
 We omit the details. \end{proof}

 \begin{remark} In \cite{RS} the authors consider the structure of groups generated by two rotations of finite order for which axes form an angle which is an integral part of $\pi$.
 Their result is that there are only few new relations.
-However the proposition above shows that we cannot apply these results to our situation.
-It seems quite hard just to find those $\alpha$ for which axes verify this condition. \end{remark}
+However, the previous Proposition shows that we cannot apply these results to our situation.
+It seems quite hard just to find those $\alpha$ for which the axes verify the condition from \cite{RS}. \end{remark}

 \begin{definition} The (reduced) Burau representation $\beta:B_n\to GL(n-1,\Z[q,q^{-1}])$ is defined on the standard generators

 \end{definition}